Shihabul-Shuvo/Networking/README.md

 # UDP Server and Client Application in C++ for windows using MySQL database

 This is a windows console application to send data using UDP port and receives data from that port.
 Also store the received data to MySQL database.
-This project beginner level project using UDP port to send/receive data.
+This is a beginner level project using UDP port to send/receive data.

 Language Used: C/C++
 IDE: Visual Studio 2019